George Floyd protests in Wisconsin

-This is a list of protests held in Wisconsin, related to the murder of George Floyd, during 2020.
-Additional protests occurred in late August in Kenosha, Wisconsin in the aftermath of the shooting of Jacob Blake and Alvin Cole.
+This is a list of protests held in Wisconsin related to the 2020 murder of George Floyd in neighboring Minnesota.
+Additional protests occurred in late August in Kenosha, Wisconsin in the aftermath of the shooting of Jacob Blake.
+Protests also occurred in 2020 in Wauwatosa, Wisconsin during the aftermath of the shooting of Alvin Cole.

 Locations

 Appleton

 Over one thousand people gathered in downtown Appleton on May 30 and 31 for a peaceful protest down College Avenue to Houdini Plaza and the Appleton Police Department.

 Eau Claire

 Hundreds marched from Phoenix Park to Owen Park through downtown Eau Claire on May 31.
 On June 5 another rally was held in Phoenix Park followed by a march of reportedly thousands through the streets of downtown Eau Claire.

+Fond du Lac

+On May 31, dozens marched along Johnson Street to protest police brutality and the murder of George Floyd.

 Franklin

-Over two hundred protestors marched through the city and held a peaceful rally on June 11, starting at the Franklin library.
+Over two hundred protesters marched through the city and held a peaceful rally on June 11, starting at the Franklin library.

 Green Bay

 On the evening of May 30 and the afternoon of May 31, there were peaceful protests held in downtown Green Bay.
 However, on the evening of the 31st, a Marathon gas station was looted, and several shots were fired.
 The police began firing rubber pellets at the protesters, at which point, the crowd began throwing rocks at the police.
 Police dispersed the crowd with gas.
 On June 7, an estimated 1,000–2,500 people showed up to march across the Walnut Street Bridge and protest police brutality after the murder of George Floyd, making it the largest protest in recent Green Bay history.
 The crowds were so big that the intended path for the protest, walking from Leicht Memorial Park to the Green Bay Police Department, needed to be scrapped.
 Organizers stated that activists from groups that were not previously familiar with one another united as a form of grieving and solidarity in the hope to achieve wide-scale police reform.
 The protest was completely peaceful, with no arrests or incidents of looting and vandalism reported.
 Activists later took to City Hall looking to remove a curfew put in by Green Bay police, mayor Eric Genrich and the majority of city council members; the curfew was set to curb looting and vandalism that had occurred at times from previous protests.